chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

 ## Addons Evolve Your Storybook's Scope

-Not only does your Storybook instance serve as a wonderful [CDD environment](https://www.componentdriven.org/), but now we're providing an interactive source of documentation and usability.
+Not only does your Storybook instance serve as a wonderful [component-driven development environment](https://www.componentdriven.org/), but now we're providing an interactive source of documentation and usability.
 PropTypes and args are great, but a designer or somebody completely new to a component's code will need to be able to figure out its behavior very quickly via Storybook.

 That's what we're going to do, we're going to improve our existing example and implement a better way to achieve what we've set out to do.

 ### Using the color picker control type

 As we've seen we can use strings.
-But we be specific and tell Storybook which type of control we want to use.
+But we can be specific and tell Storybook which type of control we want to use.
 In our case a color picker.

 To do this we'll need to make a small change in our story and add a new [`argType`](https://storybook.js.org/docs/react/essentials/controls#choosing-the-control-type):